kamranahmedse/developer-roadmap/src/data/courses/sql-mastery/chapters/subqueries-and-ctes/lessons/what-are-subqueries.md

 - **Performance**: JOINs are often more efficient
 - **Functionality**: Some operations can only be done with subqueries

-In the next lesson, we'll look at correlated subqueries, which are subqueries that reference columns from the outer query.
+In the next lesson, we'll look at correlated subqueries, which are a special type of subquery that references columns from the outer query.